Anthea Gerrie visits the land that is Georgia O’Keeffe’s New Mexico

-Arranged around a plaza, this picturesque little town fields fine restaurants; breakfast on chile-laced eggs at Cafe Pasqual’s, lunch alfresco at local favourite Santacafe, dine elegantly at The Inn of the Anasazi or celebrate O’Keeffe with a tasting menu at hip Eloisa, whose chef is the great-nephew of her own cook.
+Arranged around a plaza, this picturesque little town fields fine restaurants; breakfast on chili-laced eggs at Cafe Pasqual’s, lunch alfresco at local favourite Santacafe, dine elegantly at The Inn of the Anasazi or celebrate O’Keeffe with a tasting menu at hip Eloisa, whose chef is the great-nephew of her own cook.

-It also has some lovely places to stay, this writer’s choice the well-priced and centrally-located Inn at Loretto, awash in local crafts and colour.
+It also has some lovely places to stay, this writer’s choice the well-priced and centrally located Inn at Loretto, awash in local crafts and colour.

 O’Keeffe herself lived a further hour’s drive north in Abiquiu, and also painted Taos Pueblo, a 1000-year-old living Native American community which is a World Heritage site and not to be missed when visiting the area.

 You can continue to the hamlet of Abiquiu, where the O’Keeffe Home and Studio, an 18th century adobe rebuilt by the artist in the 1940s, shows off her simple but stunning style.
 A gravel-floored room has been left deliberately roofless to create striking shadows while the huge white kitchen is the last word in mid-century modernity.

 The garden, which attracted the artist, who was an avid producer-grower and preserver, is also a delight.
 But O’Keeffe continued to spend summers in her first house in Ghost Ranch, worth an extra 15-mile drive to tour the artist’s painting locations by Jeep or on foot, take an art class or enjoy the mountainscapes on horseback.